-Maintaining a workplace which is compliant with Employment and Human Rights Legislation and enforcing a Harassment and Work Violence Policy is essential to avoiding these types of claims against your company.
+Maintaining a workplace that is compliant with Employment and Human Rights Legislation and enforcing a Harassment and Work Violence Policy is essential to avoiding these types of claims against your company.
 If you are questioning whether or not your workplace is compliant or are wondering how to deal with an employee complaint regarding harassment or illness, it is best to contact an Employment Lawyer.
-As the courts have found, significant damages are warranted against an employer who fails to protect or takes an advantage of their employees.
+As the courts have found, significant damages are warranted against an employer who fails to protect or takes advantage of their employees.

 Advice for Employees

 If you have been harassed or have suffered as a result of your workplace or the actions of your employer, you may be entitled to significant damages at law.
 Contact Monkhouse Law today for a free consultation and see how recent cases can assist you in resolving your employment matter.